 Challenge

-Throughout my career, I’ve worked with learners in higher ed across very different contexts—from international students preparing for U.S. university admission to preservice teachers in Puerto Rico and Mexico—each with unique goals and challenges.
-The task was always the same: equip them with the academic, professional, and language skills they needed to succeed.
+As an educator, I worked with learners in higher ed across very different contexts—from international students preparing for U.S. university admission to preservice teachers in Puerto Rico and Mexico—each with unique goals and challenges.
+Across varied contexts, my work centered on one goal: helping learners build the academic, professional, and language skills essential for success in their careers and vocations in a global language.

 Action